nyukat/perception_comparison/README.md

 instances of `gmic` with `dmv`.
 The results of the analyses are saved in the `results` directory by default, but this behavior can be modified in the configuration files in `cfg`.

-The first step is to perform probabilistic inference and generate posterior samples:
+The first step is to perform probabilistic inference and generate posterior samples.
+The outputs are NumPy arrays, which will be used in the subsequent analysis.
 1. Radiologists: `python code/probabilistic_inference.py cfg/probabilistic_inference/radiologists.gin`
 2. DNNs: `python code/probabilistic_inference.py cfg/probabilistic_inference/dnns/gmic/unperturbed.gin`
 3. DNNs (trained w/ filtered data): `python code/probabilistic_inference.py cfg/probabilistic_inference/dnns/gmic/filtered.gin`

-Next, we compare how low-pass filtering affects the predictive confidence and class separability of radiologists and DNNs, performing separate analyses for two subgroups:
+Next, we compare how low-pass filtering affects the predictive confidence and class separability of radiologists and DNNs, performing separate analyses for two subgroups.
+The outputs are pdf images which correspond to Figure 4 in the paper.
 1. Microcalcifications: `python code/perturbation_study_analysis.py cfg/perturbation_study_analysis/gmic/microcalcifications.gin`
 2. Soft tissue lesions: `python code/perturbation_study_analysis.py cfg/perturbation_study_analysis/gmic/soft_tissue_lesions.gin`

 Finally, we compare radiologists and DNNs with respect to the regions of an image deemed most suspicious.
 We perform separate analyses for two subgroups, but this time in a single call.
+The output is a pdf image corresponding to Figure 5 in the paper.

 `python annotation_study_analysis.py cfg/annotation_study_analysis/gmic.gin`

+The combined expected run time on a standard desktop computer is approximately 20 minutes per model architecture.

 **Gaussian low-pass filtering**